Blakehill School Council

 How does the School Council work?

 The School Council representatives meet at least once each month during the school year.
 Meetings are usually on a Tuesday morning and last about half an hour.
 They are given the opportunity to discuss any issues raised by their peers or by a member of staff and later that day, time to feedback to their class.
 Occasionally, visitors from outside school will attend meetings to promote an activity or to ask for support or opinions.
 The meetings are led by the Chair and minutes are taken by the Secretary of the School Council.
-Mrs Hall and Mr Sidebottom also attend meetings.
+Mrs Hall also attends meetings.

 What is the role of a School Councillor?